rymend/MSFTImagineArchive/Stream Analytics with Machine Learning (400)/2 - Process/readme.md

 Scenarios for the application of real-time data analytics are legion and include fraud detection, identity-theft protection, optimizing the allocation of resources (think of an Uber-like transportation service that sends drivers to areas of increasing demand *before* that demand peaks), click-stream analysis on Web sites, and countless others.
 Having the ability to process data *as it comes in* rather than waiting until after it has been aggregated offers a competitive advantage to businesses that are agile enough to make adjustments on the fly.

 In this lab, the second of four in a series, you will create an Azure Stream Analytics job and connect it to the IoT hub you created in the [previous lab](#).
-Then you will use it to analyze data streaming in from the simulated camera array that provides input to the IoT hub.
+Then you will write an [Azure Function](https://azure.microsoft.com/services/functions/) to receive the output, and use the two of them together to analyze data streaming in from a simulated camera array.

 ![](Images/road-map-2.png)